harini9804/myapp/README.md

 2.On your machine, navigate to this repository through the command line (suitably git Bash for Windows users).

-3.The server.js file is used to handle the API requests and demonstrate the tasks.
+3.The _server.js_ file is used to handle the API requests and demonstrate the tasks.
 Hence, run the command 'node server.js'.

-You should see the message, 'App is listening on port 8080', in the command line window.
+You should see the message, '_App is listening on port 8080_', in the command line window.

 4.On your browser, go to http://localhost:8080/ to test the server.